The 24 Seasonal Points or Solar Terms of TCM

 The First 4 Solar Terms or Seasonal Points

 During this solar term, yin and yang are briefly balanced.
 From now on, yang will grow and yin will decline.
-This time of renewal is symbolized by the wood element – think of green shoots/buds emerging after winter.
-This is when we can slough off the old and outworn and embrace new growth.
+In Chinese medicine, this time of renewal is symbolized by the wood element—think of green shoots or buds emerging after winter.
+This is when we can shed the old and outworn and embrace new growth.

 We have the longest days and shortest nights in this period.
 Yang is now expanding and growing.
-The summer season is represented as the fire element which relates to expansion – think of the bright energy of the sun and how it fuels celebration and activity – it’s a great time to connect with others and play outside.
+The summer season is represented by the fire element, which relates to expansion.
+Think of the sun’s bright energy and how it fuels celebration and activity.
+It’s a great time to connect with others and play outside.

 This is the solar term with the darkest days of the year.
 The quiet hush of winter helps us cultivate wisdom through receptivity and reflection.
-Depicted as the water element, it can show us there is real potency available in darkness.
+As the water element, it can show us that real potency lies in darkness.
 This time of stillness and slowing down helps us protect and connect with the deep life forces within.

 The Next 4 Solar Terms or Seasonal Points

-Then, the calendar is further divided into eight periods which include the above solar terms plus the four below.
+Then, the calendar is further divided into eight periods, including the above solar terms and the four below.
 These terms consider natural phenomena like climate and changes in the land:

-Finally, the rest of the solar terms (to a total of 24) are added.
-These terms highlight events like the harvest of crops, insect activity, frost, snowfall, precipitation, and dew.
-Most of these solar terms were likely created and mapped in the Western Han Dynasty (206 BC–24 AD), so most of the references to weather refer to the climate of Xi’an, a city in Northern China which was the capital of the Han Dynasty.
+Finally, the remaining solar terms (for a total of 24) are added.
+These terms refer to events such as crop harvests, insect activity, frost, snowfall, precipitation, and dew.
+Most of these solar terms were likely created and mapped during the Western Han Dynasty (206 BC–24 AD), so most references to weather refer to the climate of Xi’an, a city in northern China that was the capital of the Han Dynasty.
 Because of this, we need to alter recommendations depending on the actual climate where we live, but these solar terms still provide a very helpful outline.

 SPRING (Learn more about the spring seasonal points here.)